RolandGT/canvas-js-png/README.md

 ```

 PNG file is devided in tiles and sent to worker,
-after returned tiles are combined and put canvas
+after returned tiles are combined and put to canvas

 ```javascript
 /**